Welding Tips

 Practice Proper Welding Techniques: Maintain a steady hand and move at a consistent pace.
 Avoid holding the electrode or torch too close or far from the workpiece.
 Experiment with different angles and travel speeds to find what works best for your application.

-Controlled Heat Input: Avoid overheating the workpiece, which can lead to warping, distortion, or even burn-through.
-Control the heat input by adjusting voltage, current, wire speed, or electrode amperage.
+Controlled Heat Input: To avoid overheating the workpiece, which can lead to warping, distortion, or even burn-through, you can control the heat input by adjusting voltage, current, wire speed, or electrode amperage.

 Tack Welding: Use tack welds to hold your workpieces in place before making the final welds.
 This helps prevent movement and misalignment during welding.